 CNC lathes may also have bar feeders that can provide “lights out” machining for increased part throughput.

-● Additional Machining Processes – Surface grinders, and EDM (Electrical Discharge Machining) are additional machine tools that are proven to be capable of extremely tight tolerances.
-These machine tools are most prevalent in the tool and die industry, but can be found in most capable machine shops.
+● Additional Machining Processes – Surface grinders and EDM (Electrical Discharge Machining) are other machine tools that are proven capable of tight tolerances.
+These machine tools are most prevalent in the tool and die industry and found in most capable machine shops.

-● 6061, 7075 Aluminum – Great machinability, light weight, available in a variety of sizes and shapes, corrosion resistant.
+● 6061, 7075 Aluminum – Great machinability, lightweight, available in various sizes and shapes, and corrosion-resistant.

-● 1018 Steel – Inexpensive, increased machinability as compared to other carbon steel grades, great weldability.
+● 1018 Steel – Inexpensive, increased machinability as compared to other carbon steel grades, and excellent weldability.

-● 304, 316 Stainless Steel – Corrosion resistant, increased machinability as compared to other stainless steels, great weldability,
+● 304, 316 Stainless Steel – Corrosion resistant, increased machinability as compared to other stainless steels, and weldability,

 ● Delrin – Great machinability, moisture and chemical resistant, low coefficient of friction.

-There are plenty of other materials to select from including brass, bronze, inconel, nylon, ABS, and UHMW.
-The process of selecting the correct material for a machined part should really begin with assessing the needs of the end product, and a clear line of communication between the client, engineer, and machinist.
+There are plenty of other materials to select from, including brass, bronze, Inconel, nylon, ABS, and UHMW.
+The process of choosing the right material for a machined part should begin with assessing the end product’s needs and a clear line of communication between the client, engineer, and machinist.

 Machined Part Feature Considerations

-The real work in designing a machined part for ease of manufacture lies within the decisions that are made when designing the features of the part.
-A design is only a concept unless it can actually be machined.
+The real work in designing a machined part for ease of manufacture lies within the decisions made when designing the part’s features.
+A design is only a concept unless it can be machined.
 All too often, conceptual 3D models include features that are not possible or not feasible to be machined.
 The following list contains some of the general design considerations regarding the features of a machined part:

 ● Holes should not be placed on angles.
 Drilling a hole on an angled surface will result in the drill bit walking.

-● Design pocket radii to accomodate for standard end mills (ex. .25” internal radius for a .5” dia end mill)
+● Design pocket radii to accommodate standard end mills (ex. .25” internal radius for a .5” dia end mill).

 ● Avoid sharp internal corners.